funcool/clojure.jdbc/docs/user-guide.rst

     "postgresql://user:password@localhost:5432/dbname"

-Also, there is another format using datasource, but this it is explained in the :ref:`Connection pool <connection-pool>` section.

 Creating a connection
 ---------------------

-In clj.jdbc, every function that interacts with a database takes a connection instance as parameter, in contrast to clojure.java.jdbc. clj.jdbc requires connections to be explicitly opened.
+In clj.jdbc, every function that interacts with a database takes a connection instance as parameter.
+In contrast to clojure.java.jdbc, clj.jdbc requires connections to be explicitly opened before use (you can not use dbspec map as connection).

 For this purpose, clj.jdbc exposes two ways to create new connections: then ``make-connection`` function and the ``with-connection`` macro.